Careers

 Pay rate: Clinical Instructors will be paid a stipend or be paid via secondment from the respective facility for each course based on the requirements for the course.
 Please note that UofT graduate students will be paid the CUPE 3902 Unit 1 rate.

-Stipend: To Be Determined (TBD), depending on placement confirmations from community partners including number of shifts and total clinical instruction time (Clinical Instructors do not normally receive pay for sick days or leaves.
+Stipend: To Be Determined (TBD), depending on placement confirmations from community partners including total clinical instruction time (Clinical Instructors do not normally receive pay for sick days or leaves.
 Replacement costs will be deducted from the stipend amount for time missed).

 Description: